 Betta fish and goldfish are the favorite choice of pet fish for many aquarists, especially kids.
-So, you might be thinking about how cool it would be to have both species living together in your home tank.
+So, you might think it would be cool to have both species living together in your home tank.

 In this guide, we answer those questions and explain why goldfish and bettas might not be the happiest of bedfellows after all.

 The iconic goldfish has arguably been the favorite choice of kids’ pets for decades, joined more recently by the betta fish.
 Both fishes are beautiful and relatively easy to care for, certainly more so than a cat or a dog.